AI4Finance-Foundation/ElegantRL/docs/source/helloworld/env.rst

 The environment wrapper class *PreprocessEnv* inherits *gym.wrapper*.
 It has an *init()* that takes an gym environment (OpenAI style) and creates things we need, a re-write of *reset()* and *step()* that make the return as we want.

-Listed below, we include 5 different tasks (3 continuous, 2 discrete) in the helloworld setup.
-Feel free to modify the code and try more tasks using different environments.

 Continuous action tasks
 -----------------------